OlegBEZb/SudokuSATSolver/README.md

          1. matrix before and after
       3. Store the results / launch from command
       4. Check compatible methods on hard cases for one
-      5. Variety in the setup.
-How many different values.
-What squares and how are filled (Oleg)
+      5. What squares and how are filled (Oleg)
       6. try to compare with human solution (Oleg)
 4. Heuristics search
       1. Start splitting from the most represented variables